AppGalleryConnect/agc-xamarin-bindings/README.md

 ## Precautions
-The agc-xamarins-bindings project contains 1 independent projects.
+The agc-xamarins-bindings project contains 6 projects.
 After downloading the code, you can load different nested projects to the IDE as required.
 And you can run each project independently.

 ## Question or issues
 If you have questions about how to use AppGallery Connect Bindings, try the following options: